Early Pots and Containers

 Pots by the Gum Tree

 There's always been a circle of pots around the BIG GUM tree in the front lawn.
-It was very hard to keep the base of this tree clear and trimmed, so I use the pot circle to inhibit grass growth and give a tidier look.
+It was very hard to keep the base of this tree clear and trimmed, so I used the pot circle to inhibit grass growth and give a tidier look.
 These pots were filled with pelargoniums, helichrysum petiolare, daisies and some spring daffodils.
-On one side was my most elegant planting (in a most inelegant mass-produced pot) of Hakonechloa Aureola.
+On one side was my most elegant planting (in a most inelegant mass-produced pot) - the pretty Japanese grass Hakonechloa Aureola.

 Two small clusters of cheap pots live at the top corner of the driveway in front of the sleepout windows.
-These include my most expensive ($50) and most disastrous (caterpillars) plant in a pot, my variegated Cordyline Albertii.
+These include my most expensive (costing over fifty dollars) and most disastrous (caterpillars) plant in a pot, a variegated Cordyline Albertii.

 The pots themselves are definitely not artistic.
 There are all sorts of terracotta pots, and others which are glazed and plainly coloured - nothing tiled, hand-painted or even remotely trendy.
 I also have subtly coloured plastic buckets with holes drilled in the bottoms which make good temporary homes for plants on the move.
 Often one of these joins a pot collection, looks good, and stays for a season.